Save thousands on vehicle repairs with Endurance.

 Mind the Gap Between Other Vehicles

-City streets are typically smaller and more congested than other roadways, so when driving in the city is essential to leave room between you and the vehicle ahead of you.
-When cars are on top of each other, bumper to bumper, the chances of accidents happening become far more significant.
-Allow a few seconds between you and the car ahead of you to avoid slamming the brakes to prevent an accident.
+City streets are typically smaller and more congested than other roadways, so when driving in the city, it’s essential to leave room between you and the vehicle ahead.
+When cars are bumper-to-bumper, the risk of accidents increases significantly.
+Allow a few seconds between you and the car ahead of you to avoid slamming on the brakes to prevent an accident.

 Limit Your Distractions

-Driving in the city is a distraction in and of itself, so don’t be tempted by other distractions within your vehicle such as additional passengers or technology.
-Driving anywhere should be done so without distractions, but especially in the city where things are moving so fast.
-You are going to need to be alert and focused on what is going on around you.
+Driving in the city is a distraction in and of itself, so don’t be tempted by other distractions within your vehicle, such as additional passengers or technology.
+Driving anywhere should be done without distractions, especially in the city, where things move so fast.
+You will need to stay alert and focused on what is happening around you.

 Slow Down